DolpheusLabs/student-test/LectureNotes.md

 - You can find your credentials at the security sherpa site: *teams.md is the filename*.
 - Get logged in to all 3 systems (Jenkins, GitHub, AWS) and have the Sherpa GitHub up in another tab.
 Please don't mess about.
+- AWS: Whenever given an option to do so, please select us-east-2.
+That'll save me some time cleaning up later.
+Note: this is a personal AWS account, and work didn't send any AWS or iTunes gift cards my way, so kindly don't launch things that aren't in the free tier or totally free.
 - This will be a lighter weight use of Git -- if you want to use the CLI using these creds, PLEASE feel free!
 - you're on your own for merge conflicts ;)
 - You're intentionally in a team sharing one repo.
 It was easier than trying to make n logins for y teams and such.